Physical Therapy

 Frequently Asked Questions

 No. A standard treadmill does not reduce body weight.
-AlterG allows controlled weight
+AlterG

-support while maintaining natural walking mechanics.
+allows controlled weight support while maintaining natural walking

-The goal is to reduce joint stress and improve movement tolerance.
-Individual
+The goal is to reduce joint stress and improve movement

-responses vary, and some discomfort may still be present depending on your condition.
+tolerance.
+Individual responses vary, and some discomfort may still be

-No. AlterG may be used for orthopedic, neurologic, cardiac, and general rehabilitation
+No. AlterG may be used for orthopedic, neurologic, cardiac,

-populations—not just runners or competitive athletes.
+and general rehabilitation populations—not just runners or competitive

 In many cases, yes—once cleared by your surgeon.
-Timing and progression are
+Timing and

-determined by your physical therapist based on your procedure and healing stage.
+progression are determined by your physical therapist based on your

-No. AlterG is typically combined with strengthening, balance training, and other
+No. AlterG is typically combined with strengthening, balance

 What can I expect?